Tinram/CChat/ReadMe.md

 ## Features

-+ Lightweight (45kB)
++ Lightweight (45kB).
-+ All data encrypted by the browser's JavaScript
++ All data encrypted by the browser's JavaScript.
 + POST AJAX used to avoid GET data being recorded in server logs.
 + Coded to PHP 5.3 and legacy JavaScript event handlers for maximum server-client compatibility.